On this page

 #- Filing this form does not guarantee approval of the underlying case

-- Some applicants assume that submitting Form I-907 will expedite any immigration benefit request, but it only applies to those eligible for premium processing.
+- Some applicants assume that filing Form I-907 will expedite all types of immigration benefits, but it only applies to specific eligible categories.

 Edge cases and variations